KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the binary format of a custom attribute is invalid.

-    throw [System.Reflection.CustomAttributeFormatException]::New("the binary format of a custom attribute is invalid.")
+    throw [System.Reflection.CustomAttributeFormatException]::New('the binary format of a custom attribute is invalid.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Reflection.CustomAttributeFormatException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Reflection.CustomAttributeFormatException.aspx)